-As we head into 2020, all of us at AFA Fostering, along with our busy foster carers, are getting ready for the last Christmas of the decade.
+As we head into the new year, all of us at AFA Fostering, along with our busy foster parents, are getting ready for Christmas.

 For many, it’s a time of big grocery shopping trips, school plays, hanging festive decorations, lots of mince pies, secret Santa presents, office parties and Christmas gift-buying for all the family.